zachcasper/user-empathy/background.md

 #### Enterprise

 The Enterprise team is led by CableCo's CIO.
 It is a traditional enterprise IT organization who manages applications for running the business.
 The Enterprise Application Team is aligned with business units and build and operate applications which perform a wide variety of business functions including customer care, billing, and payment processing.
-It is split into three organizations: (1) Enterprise Application who is responsible for in-house developed applications and custom extensions to commercial software; (2) ERP Business Systems which is responsible for configuring and maintaining commercial ERP-style applications; and (3) Enterprise Support which provides 24x7 support services for all Enterprise applications.
+It is split into three organizations:

+1. **Enterprise Application Architecture** – Responsible for setting standards for how applications are built within CableCo.
+They publish application patterns and shared application components with the goal of minimizing the cost of application development and maximizing reuse across CableCo.
+2. **Various Development Teams** – Responsible for in-house developed applications and custom extensions to commercial software.
+Each team is aligned with a business unit.
+3. **ERP Business Systems** – Responsible for configuring and maintaining commercial ERP-style applications
+4. **Enterprise Support** – Responsible for providing 24x7 support services for all Enterprise applications.

 The Enterprise Infrastructure team is responsible for all infrastructure services for the Enterprise team.
-This includes cloud services, data centers, DBAs and data management, networking, and the developer experience team.

-In the context of Radius, there are three groups which constitute the personas in Radius:
+This includes:

-1. **Developer Experience** – The platform engineering team maintains the internal developer platform, operates their CI/CD system, and other shared services for developers.
+1. **Developer Experience** – Responsible for maintaining the internal developer platform and operating the CI/CD system.
-2. **Enterprise Cloud and Enterprise Data Center** – These are shared service teams who will manage the infrastructure environments.
+2. **Enterprise Cloud and Enterprise Data Center** – These two teams are responsible for managing the cloud and on-premises.
+The includes data center facilities, data center networking, and VMware and OpenStack-based virtual machines.
-3. **Enterprise Application Architecture and Enterprise Data Services **– These are shared service teams who manage reusable application components and databases.
-4. **Development Teams** – Application developers who will use Radius resource types to build and deploy their applications.
+3. **Enterprise Data Services **– This group is composed of a traditional DBA team who is responsible for the performance and operations of large databases within CableCo as well as the Data Management team which is responsible for all backup and recovery across the company.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'stepAfter' }  } }%%